OpenBB-finance/openbb-docs/content/terminal/custom-backend/Widgets/markdown.md

 - `main.py`: This file will contain your FastAPI application code.
 - `widgets.json`: This file will define the configuration for your widget.

-## Step 2: Create the Backend
+The backend will use the same FastAPI setup and structure as described in the [Custom Backend](/content/terminal/custom-backend/custom-backend.md) page.

-### Edit the Main Application File
+## Step 2: Create the Markdown Endpoint

 Edit the `main.py` file and add the following code.
-This code sets up a FastAPI application with an endpoint to serve the widget configuration and data for a markdown display:
+This code sets up a FastAPI application with an endpoint to serve the widget configuration and data for a markdown widget to display:

 ```python
 ...